 It's going to take several months of work to get through all the suggestions, but that's what needs to be done. we are extremely grateful to all of those who volunteered in 5000bc.com, and especially grateful to Audrey and Mangesh, who put up with a lot of stop and start activity over the years.

 Their business, StresslessWeb.com is really what kept our stress at bay.
-Without their technical expertise and without 5000bc, this task would have been infinitely harder and we'd still be working on the website in 2020.
+Without their technical expertise and without 5000bc, this task would have been infinitely harder and we'd still be working on the website.